keaveney/low-cost-PET-landscape/docs/sensitive_elements/geometry.md

 These disadvantages can be mitigated by optimizing reflector and lateral surface finishes of scintillator pixels [@el_ouaridi_detection_2024]

 ##### Coupling Ratio
 The typical approach is to have a one-to-one ratio between the number of SiPMs and scintillator pixels.
 Meaning that each SiPM reads the light from a single scintillator pixel.
 Some design take teh approach of coupling more than one scintillator pixel to a single SiPM [@pizzichemi_new_2016;@wang_development_2022;@wang_evaluation_2021;@zatcepin_improving_2020-1;@pizzichemi_light_2019].
-The relative signals in surrounding SiPMs are used to find the center of the light distribution and determine the crystal involved in the detection [@el_ouaridi_detection_2024].
-This method taken directly from of how PET detectors using PMTs resolve the position of interaction [@daube-witherspoon_scanner_2021]
+The light output by a scintillator pixel is spread across multiple SiPMs via a light guide [@daube-witherspoon_scanner_2021].
+The center of the light distribution determines the scintillator pixel that the original 511keV photon interacted with [@el_ouaridi_detection_2024].
+This method is known as Anger Logic and is borrowed from older PET detectors that used large PMTs coupled to scintillator arrays [@daube-witherspoon_scanner_2021]

+The benefit of coupling multiple smaller scintillator pixels to a single SiPM is that you decrease the thickness of the scintillator pixels without requiring more smaller SiPMs to read them out.
+While larger SiPMs are slightly more expensive than smaller crystals, reading out some fixed number and size of scintillator pixels with less larger SiPMs is more cost effective than with more smaller SiPMs.
+As the scintillator width becomes increasingly small, one-to-one coupling becomes increasingly more difficult due to mechanical tolerances.

 #### Monolithic Arrays
 A continuous thick block of scintillation material is coupled to an array of SiPMs on one of its 6 sides.